arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterAllocaExpression(ctx *AllocaExpressionContext)
     EnterAllocaExpression is called when production allocaExpression is entered.

+func (s *BaseArcParserListener) EnterArgument(ctx *ArgumentContext)
+    EnterArgument is called when production argument is entered.

 func (s *BaseArcParserListener) EnterArgumentList(ctx *ArgumentListContext)
     EnterArgumentList is called when production argumentList is entered.

+func (s *BaseArcParserListener) EnterArraySize(ctx *ArraySizeContext)
+    EnterArraySize is called when production arraySize is entered.

+func (s *BaseArcParserListener) EnterArrayType(ctx *ArrayTypeContext)
+    EnterArrayType is called when production arrayType is entered.

 func (s *BaseArcParserListener) EnterAssignmentStmt(ctx *AssignmentStmtContext)
     EnterAssignmentStmt is called when production assignmentStmt is entered.